muriteams/ergmito/README.md

 #> [1] 0.11
 ```

-We can see that in this case the difference in edge-count matters.
+We can see that the difference in edge count matters.

 ``` r
 library(lmtest)